lynxcs/xbps-completion/README.md

 XBPS-Completion
 ===============
 Autocompletion for xbps
 -----------------------

-### To install
+### Installation
-Add these to your .bashrc, you can use one without the other.
+Add these to your .bashrc
 ```
-source /path/to/xbps-install
+source /path/to/xbps-install-completion
-source /path/to/xbps-remove
+source /path/to/xbps-remove-completion
 ```